spcl/sebs-flow-artifact/README.md

 * eval-model: Analysis of papers on serverless workflows with benchmarks: Bibtex entries of all papers and excluded papers, as well as analysis of papers that we included in our analysis after filtering according to our criteria.
 * benchmarks: Figures visualizing all benchmarks used in the paper.
 * scripts: Further analysis scripts, not used for plotting and analyzing the data in the paper.
+* benchmark-configs: All configurations of the benchmarks used.